actsl/kiss_sdl/README.md

 directory, but then they may have to be replaced when using different versions of SDL2.

 The kiss_makefile compiles the examples that show all the widgets in the toolkit.
-The kiss_makefile was made for Linux, to use it in Windows, edit it, comment the LDFLAGS, CFLAGS, EXE1 and EXE2, and uncomment the LDFLAGS, CFLAGS, EXE1 and EXE2 for Windows.
-Then change the paths to the directories under the folders where you installed your SDL development libraries.
+The kiss_makefile was made for Linux, to use it in Windows, edit it, comment the lines LDFLAGS, CFLAGS, EXE1 and EXE2, and uncomment the corresponding lines for 32 bit Windows or 64 bit Windows.
+Then change the paths to the directories under which you installed the SDL2 development libraries.
 By default, it is assumed that the libraries are installed under C:\\.
-The change may be simple, like only changing the version of the library from 2.0.4 to 2.0.6.
-But when you have a 64 bit Windows and want to compile 64 bit code (which should work but is not tested), the paths also have to be changed to 64 bit SDL2 libraries.
-One directory in all these paths is  i686-w64-mingw32 , for 64 bit code this should everywhere be changed to  x86_64-w64-mingw32 .
+No change may be necessary, or the change may be simple, like only changing the version of the library from 2.0.4 to 2.0.6.

-In Windows, this toolkit was tested with MinGW-w64, installed from the file i686-5.3.0-release-posix-dwarf-rt_v4-rev0.7z (extracted to C:\\ , with C:\\mingw32\\bin added to the PATH), which is a 32 bit version of MinGW-w64 .
-Other versions of MinGW should also work, but they are not tested, and kiss_makefile corresponds to a 32 bit version of MinGW.
-If a 64 bit version of MinGW is used, then the paths have to be changed to the paths of the 64 bit versions of the SDL libraries, as said above, also the -march=i686 arguments have to be deleted.
+In Windows, this toolkit was tested with MinGW-w64, installed from the file i686-5.3.0-release-posix-dwarf-rt_v4-rev0.7z (extracted to C:\\
+with C:\\mingw32\\bin added to the PATH), which is a 32 bit version of MinGW-w64 .
+Other versions of MinGW should also work, but they are not tested.
+A 32 bit compiler also works with 64 bit Windows, but a 64 bit compiler cannot be used with 32 bit Windows.
+For compiling in C++, remove the -std=c89 compiler option, then comment the C compiler line, uncomment the C++ compiler line, and make.
+The C compilers are gcc and clang (when the extension is c), and the C++ compilers are g++ and clang++.

 It was also tested in the Visual Studio Community 2015.
-The project files for the Visual Studio are provided, but a similar changes to the library paths should be made, as described above, in the project -> properties -> configuration properties -> vc++ directories.
-The paths of the 64 bit SDL2 libraries for x64 are entered, but it is not tested with x64.
+The project files for the Visual Studio are provided, but a similar changes to the library paths should be made if necessary, as described above, in the project -> properties -> configuration properties -> vc++ directories.
+The paths of the 64 bit SDL2 libraries for x64 are entered, but it was not tested with x64.

-For compiling in Visual Studio, run kiss_example1.vcxproj or kiss_example2.vcxproj, make sure that on toolbar x86 is selected (instead of x64), it was tested with x86, then build.
+For compiling in Visual Studio, run kiss_example1.vcxproj or kiss_example2.vcxproj, make sure that on the toolbar x86 is selected (instead of x64), it was tested with x86, then build.
 Use one of the following commands to compile either in Linux, or in Windows using MinGW.

 make -f kiss_makefile